Mike Schweizer & Florian Döling press picture

 Conversation In Blue

 "Conversation In Blue '" stands for the blue hour, the time between day and night, between guards and dreams.
-Own compositions and standards from the Great American Songbook, free improvisations and themes from the music of the Balkans are on the program.
-The duo plays consistently in impressive manner, courageously, experimenting, exhausting all leeway and sound variations, of stunning dynamics and vital, and sometimes of ecstatic cut.
+Own compositions and standards from the Great American Songbook, free improvisations and themes from the music of the Balkans are on the setlist.
+The duo plays consistently in impressive manner, courageously, experimenting, exhausting creative freedom and sound variations, of stunning dynamics and vital, sometimes ecstatic shape.

 CD-Press